What are the symptoms of radon poisoning?

 Symptoms of Radon Poisoning and Radon Exposure

-Radon poisoning symptoms closely resemble those of lung cancer – which is no surprise since both effect the lungs primarily.
+Signs of radon poisoning symptoms closely resemble those of lung cancer – which is no surprise since both affect the lungs primarily.
 Here are symptoms you should look out for:

 Additional, long term symptoms of radon gas exposure include loss of appetite, weight loss, and fatigue.
-It’s important to be aware of the symptoms above because not only do they indicate radon exposure, but consistent exposure to radon can also lead to lung cancer.
+It’s important to be aware of the symptoms above because not only do they indicate symptoms of radon exposure, but consistent exposure to radon can also lead to lung cancer.
 Radon exposure symptoms can disguise themselves as typical cold symptoms, or may seem like they are not that big of a deal.
 It is crucial that you seek medical attention if you start to notice these signs.
 If you or a family member has been exposed to radon, then follow the steps below.

 What to Do if You are Exposed to Radon

-- Have your home tested for radon.
+Have your home tested for radon.
 Radon mitigation is important because it is the best method to rid your house of radon gas if your home is displaying signs of radon in your home.
-Call a professional radon mitigation company, such as American Radon, for radon testing in Colorado today.
+Call a professional radon mitigation company, such as American Radon, for radon testing today.

 Invest in Radon Mitigation Today

-Because the health risks of radon exposure are so great, it’s best to have your home tested for radon on a yearly basis and if needed call for radon removal if those tests come back showing high levels.
-If your radon levels are high (above 4.0 pCi/L), then our experts at American Radon in Colorado will install the appropriate radon mitigation equipment ASAP.
+Because the health risks of radon exposure are so great, it’s best to have your home tested for radon on a yearly basis, and if needed call for radon removal if those tests come back showing high levels.
+If your radon levels are high (above 4.0 pCi/L), a trained radon mitigation specialist will install the appropriate radon mitigation equipment.
 Even if you already have existing radon mitigation equipment, we recommend that our clients have their homes tested for radon every two years or more.
 This ensures that your home is safe, your family is healthy, and your property records are up to date in case you sell your home.
 The radon fan that is installed on an active system is the only “moving” part of the system, so keep an eye out for any changes in the low humming sound of the fan motor.
 If there is any kind of grinding or screeching sounds, or if the motor is no longer running at all, be sure to call a local radon company right away.